With ties in the balance, EU and China hold tense summit - RFI

 But he rapped Brussels over plans for tougher rules for heavily subsidised foreign companies, which would particularly target Chinese firms, saying the EU was not practising the openness it preached to others.

-US President Donald Trump has pursued a bruising trade war with China, and warned last week of "complete decoupling" while suggesting the novel coronavirus is sometimes called "Kung Flu", in a jibe at China.
+US President Donald Trump has pursued a bruising trade war with China, and warned last week of "complete decoupling" while using derogatory language to assert the novel coronavirus came from China.

 The EU has taken a more balanced approach, characterising China as a "systemic rival" and competitor but also as a partner on some issues.
 The bloc's foreign policy chief Josep Borrell has urged a hard-headed approach.